1mb-dev/autobreaker/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported to the project maintainer at vinay.mish@gmail.com.
+Instances of unacceptable behavior may be reported by opening a GitHub issue.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution